sjfricke/Node_template_execute_scripts/README.md

 If you want to run your program even when your terminal is not open you can use the [Forever npm tool](https://www.npmjs.com/package/forever)

+To install as a global program on your machine run `npm install forever -g` and now you can run `forever` in any directory

-To run use `forever start --spinSleepTime 10000 server.js path/to/script`
+* To run use `forever start --spinSleepTime 10000 server.js path/to/script`

-**NOTE** You may have to run `npm install forever -g` which puts the forever program as a global program
+  * `forever` is the program
+  * `start` is telling forever to run
+  * `--spinSleepTime 10000` 10 second wait between launches of a spinning script.
+  * `server.js` the node program script
+  * `path/to/script` what ever you made